pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`maze_depth_first`

-The provided Python code demonstrates the creation of a maze using a depth-first search maze generation algorithm in the Arcade library.
-The algorithm involves recursively exploring the grid and carving passages between cells to generate a maze.
-Additionally, the code showcases the utilization of sprites to represent the maze walls and the player, along with scrolling functionality to keep the player within the visible portion of the screen as they move through the maze.
+This example demonstrates how to create a maze using the depth-first search algorithm in the Arcade library.
+It generates a random maze of specified width and height with walls and empty cells.
+The player can navigate through the maze using keyboard input.
+The example also showcases scrolling and viewport management, ensuring the player remains visible and centered on screen while moving through the maze.
+Additionally, the code presents two methods for drawing the maze: one that keeps separate sprites for each wall cell and another that uses repeating texture for consecutive cells to reduce the number of sprites.
+Finally, it includes a performance measurement for processing time and drawing time.

 maze_recursive.py
 -----------------